indeedeng/iwf/README.md

   .
 * If you return the full stacktrace in response body, the pending activity view will show it to you!
 Then use Cadence/Temporal WebUI to debug your application.
-* All the input/output to your workflow are stored in the activity input/output of history event.
-The input is in `ActivityTaskScheduledEvent`, output is in `ActivityTaskCompletedEvent` or in pending activity view if having errors.

 ## Operation